neurodata/ndstore/docs/sphinx/datamodel.rst

 .. function:: Base Resolution

    Resolution is the starting resolution of the data being uploaded to the channel.
+NeuroData builds a multi-resolution hierarchy for each project where each higher resolution is scaled down by a factor of 2 in the x and y dimensions (the number of z slices remain the same for non-isotropic data).

    :Type: INT
    :Default: 0